 Understanding Ethernet Cable Categories: More Than Just a Cable

-When you delve into the world of Ethernet cables, you’ll quickly encounter terms like Cat5e, Cat6, Cat6a, Cat7, and Cat8.
+When you examine the world of Ethernet cables, you’ll quickly encounter terms like Cat5e, Cat6, Cat6a, Cat7, and Cat8.
 These “categories” aren’t just arbitrary labels; they represent generations of technology, each designed to deliver specific performance standards in terms of speed, bandwidth, and interference resistance.
 For a 20 ft Ethernet cable, understanding these distinctions is crucial, as even at shorter lengths, a quality cable can make a significant difference.

 Let’s break down the most common types and how they stack up: